jiri-otoupal/dievpn/README.md

 pip3 install dvpn
 ```

+## MacOs additional commands
+Install tkinter if you do not have it installed with
+`brew install python-tk`

 ## How to set up with GUI

 * Use `dvpn gui` in terminal to add your VPNs, passwords and usernames are stored in plaintext so be sure to have disk